ashikur98/wic-epson/README.md

 `sudo python /path/to/your/test.py`

 # Origin Project
- This project is clone of https://codeberg.org/atufi/reinkpy, tested to run on Epson ET-2812
+ This project is clone of https://codeberg.org/atufi/reinkpy, tested to run on Epson ET-2812 via USB